iJazer/UA-WebApi-StarterKit/UaRestClient/csharp/generated/docs/DefaultApi.md

 <a id="createsubscription"></a>
 # **CreateSubscription**
-> CreateSubscriptionResponseMessage CreateSubscription (CreateSubscriptionRequestMessage? createSubscriptionRequestMessage = null)
+> CreateSubscriptionResponse CreateSubscription (CreateSubscriptionRequest? createSubscriptionRequest = null)